Last Updated on July 7, 2026

 - The annual contribution is £375 x 12 = £4,500

-Employers must contribute at least 3% to the workplace pensions of their staff under automatic enrolment legislation.
+Employers must contribute at least 3% of their staff’s pay to workplace pensions under automatic enrolment legislation.
 Contributions are due on staff earnings between £6,240 and £50,270.
 Not all staff are eligible for automatic pension enrolment.

 - The monthly equivalent is £2,396 (£2,916 – £520)